Ruelle-Pollicott Resonances of Stochastic Systems in Reduced State Space. Part II: Stochastic Hopf Bifurcation: A stochastically perturbed nonlinear oscillator

+Applying the Floquet theory to~\eqref{eq:HopfSDECart} for $\delta > 0$ and $\epsilon = 0$, we first show how the twist of the isochrons in the neighborhood of the limit cycle $\Gamma$ is controlled by the twist factor $\tilde \beta$ and relates to the nonorthogonality of the eigenspaces {\mk associated with} the tangent map {\mk to} the flow of the Hopf normal form.

-On the other hand, one can see from (\ref{eq:normalHopf}) and (\ref{eq:HopfSDEPolar}) that the evolution of the angular position $\theta$ is dependent on the radial position $r$, when the twist factor $\beta$ is nonzero.
-One expects this dependence to have an impact on the response of the autonomous system (\ref{eq:normalHopf}) to perturbations.
-This can be understood from the eigenvectors of the Floquet representation of the fundamental matrix for the linearization about the limit cycle of the deterministic vector field
+One {\mkr observes} from \eqref{eq:normalHopf} and \eqref{eq:HopfSDEPolar} that the evolution of the angular position $\theta$ is dependent on the radial position $r$, when the twist factor $\tilde \beta$ is nonzero.
+This dependence impacts the response of the autonomous system \eqref{eq:normalHopf} to perturbations.
+This can be understood from the Floquet representation of the fundamental matrix associated with the tangent map of the limit cycle of the deterministic vector field

-The application of Floquet theory to the Hopf normal form (\ref{eq:normalHopf}) is reviewed in \ref{sec:Floquet}.
-In this case, the Floquet vectors coincide with those of the Jacobian matrix $J_\Gamma$ in polar coordinates
+Here, care is taken not to include the drift term $\epsilon / (2r)$ as we focus on the deterministic dynamics.
+The application of Floquet theory to the Hopf normal form (\ref{eq:normalHopf}) is reviewed in~\ref{sec:Floquet}.
+In this case, the Floquet vectors coincide with the eigenvectors of the Jacobian matrix $J_\Gamma$ in polar coordinates

-and are rotated along the limit cycle.
-For $\delta > 0$, $J_\Gamma$ is diagonalizable with right eigenvectors
+for some point $p$ on $\Gamma$ and are rotated along the limit cycle.
+The Jacobian matrix is diagonalizable with right eigenvectors

 and left eigenvectors